 Conditional formatting in Gantt charts

 Gantt charts can also use conditional formatting instead of setting bar or milestone colors directly.
 Gantt charts support conditional formatting as described in Conditional Formatting, and its related procedures.
+This allows you to add color gradient based on values contained in your data.

 The conditional formatting is obtained directly from the source's fourth and fifth columns attributes.